Variational quantum algorithm with information sharing: Results

 \subsection{Testing the effectiveness of information sharing}

 Firstly we demonstrate the effectiveness of information sharing by using BOIS for a VQE task (VQE+BOIS) applied to a quantum spin chain with Hamiltonian

 The (dimensionless) transverse $h_X$ and longitudinal $h_Z$ fields are classical coordinates analogous to nuclear separation in molecules.
-For $h_X>0$ and $h_Z=0$, Eq.~\eqref{eq:Hising} can be diagonalized by a Jordan-Wigner transformation, while for $h_X,h_Z>0$ it becomes non-integrable, with approximate methods eventually breaking down around a phase transition occurring along a critical line~\cite{ovchinnikov2003antiferromagnetic}.
+For $h_X>0$ and $h_Z=0$, Eq.~\eqref{eq:Hising} can be diagonalized by a Jordan-Wigner transformation, which transforms the spins into non-interacting fermions.
+For $h_X,h_Z>0$ it becomes non-integrable, with approximate methods eventually breaking down around a phase transition occurring along a critical line~\cite{ovchinnikov2003antiferromagnetic}.

 We consider the case where $h_X = h_Z = h \in [0, 0.9]$, which we discretise into 15 values $h_\alpha$.
 This range of $h$ approaches but does not cross the critical line.
 The VQE is then run using our BOIS optimisation approach for a system of four spins, with open boundary conditions.
 We use an ansatz circuit systematically generated --- using an original approach (see methods~\ref{sec:methods-bo}) --- for this Hamiltonian.
 Noiseless simulations are carried out by contracting tensor network representations of the ansatz circuit and Hamiltonian using the Quimb python package~\cite{gray_quimb_2018}.